letsencrypt/pebble/README.md

 store or to any production systems/codebases.
 The private key for this CA is intentionally made [publicly available in this repo](test/certs/pebble.minica.key.pem).**

+### CA Root Certificate

+Note that the CA's root certificate is regenerated on every launch.
+It can be retrieved by a `GET` request to `https://localhost:14000/root`.

+You might need the root certificate to verify the complete trust chain of generated certificates, for example in end-to-end tests.

+**IMPORTANT: Do not add Pebble's root or intermediate certificate to a trust store that you use for ordinary browsing or that is used for non-testing purposes, since Pebble and its generated keys are not audited or held to the same standards as the Let's Encrypt production CA and their keys, and so are not safe to use for anything other than testing.
+Also, their private keys will be lost as soon as the Pebble process terminates.**